mengelbart/draft-engelbart-avtcore-rtp-gpcc/draft-engelbart-avtcore-rtp-gpcc.md

   of one byte containing the flags indicating support or conformance to the G-PCC profiles and levels.
-The first four bits are flags indicating support for the profiles *Simple*, *Predictive*, *Dense* and *Main*, while the last for bits indicate the highest level that the decoder supports or a bitstream conforms to.
+The first four bits are flags indicating support for the profiles *Simple*, *Predictive*, *Dense* and *Main*, while the last four bits indicate the highest level that the decoder supports or a bitstream conforms to.

 **pcc-resolution**: